geotrip/AtollIslandsInGEE/README.md

 var t2median = (t2median.unmask().add(filler.unmask()))
 ```

+In the following snippet, individual atolls with poor T1 coverage can be excluded and replaced with the respective T2 version.

 ```javascript
 // Here is where the T1 results can be cut out and replaced with T2.
 Can give better results. ls8t1col = ls8t1col.clip(roi